ClementTsang/sql.js-httpvfs-rs/README.md

 A _very_ experimental, basic, and slightly ridiculous-sounding Rust wrapper around [sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), for use in stuff like WASM web applications.

+For an example of an application that uses this, see [opal](https://clementtsang.github.io/opal/), an IPA phonetic web app which pulls its database with this.

 **Note**: This is **not** intended for any serious or production use, at least for now.
 It's just quick wasm-bindgen bindings to be called by a Rust application, and is mostly an experiment into what might work.
 You shouldn't really expect too much support from this.